Thursday, December 2, 2021

 BRIDGE:

-And please could you make up for what I lack?
+And could you please make up for what I lack?

 I can’t meet every need with the gifts inside my sack.